sachinkumar579/jacoco/README.md

 Spring boot 2.5.3 (Yeah got the latest one there) jacoco-maven-plugin 0.8.7 (Who cares)

-And thats .
-Your Spring boot will be up in seconds with nice unit test reports !
+And thats it.
+Your Spring boot project with nice unit test reports will be up in seconds !